Phrancis/Stack-Exchange-Utilities/HomeMadeGames.md

 ## Zomis Games

 This is a collection of board-type games which are playable online, as well as with AIs.
-These include the ROyal Game of Ur, Connect4, and Ultimate Tic-Tac-Toe.
+These include the Royal Game of Ur, Connect4, and Ultimate Tic-Tac-Toe.
+Zomis games also includes Minesweeper Flags, which has been online for over 10 years!

 - [Play Royal Game of Ur, Connect4, Ultimate Tic-Tac-Toe with online server](http://gbg.zomis.net:42637/)
     - Select **Zomis** server